Last updated: First published:

 View Transition JavaScript API

-Browser-native cross-document view transitions can be implemented entirely in CSS without JavaScript.
-However, JavaScript becomes essential for advanced functionality, such as
+Browser-native cross-document view transitions can be created entirely with CSS, without the need for JavaScript.
+However, JavaScript becomes essential for advanced functionality, such as:

 startViewTransition()